-Struggling to whittle it down and determined to follow my heart and with zero too-cool-for-school bias, these are genuinely my favourite* Rod Stewart songs to mark his recent-ish knighthood.
-So for Sir Rod, here they are, the “greatest” songs he ever recorded:
+Forgive me for a top 13 too!
+Struggling to whittle my list down and determined to follow my heart and with zero too-cool-for-school bias, these are genuinely my favourite* Rod Stewart songs to mark his recent-ish knighthood.
+So for Sir Rod, here they are, my list of the “greatest / Roxborogh faves” of all the songs he ever recorded:

 Scarred And Scared (1979)